iyxan23/swrs/README.md

 This might also look dumb to even make this library because sketchware is practically dead by now.
 But I had this dream of making something _rather interesting_ with sketchware, so I would say this project is for _learning-purposes_.
 I hope I'll be able to adapt this library to sketchware 2 when/if it got released, and probably create support to sketchware mod versions aswell.

 ## Development state
-This project is **Almost finished**. `api` and `parser` are working as expected (on multiple tests from public project off of Sketchub), I just need to do more and more tests, write a lot of documentation and implement resource management.
+This project is **Almost finished**. `api` and `parser` are working as expected (on multiple tests from public project off of Sketchub), I just need to do more and more tests, write a lot of documentation, implement conversion from `api` to `parser` models and implement resource management.

 Stuff:
  - [x] Encrypting & Decrypting a sketchware project